Basic Excel Functions: Sum, Average, Count, Countif

 Here is a description of the functions learned, with the relevant “function code” appearing at the beginning of each paragraph:

 SUM – A sum function.
 Use it when you want a cell to show the sum of numbers written in a selected range of cells.

-For example: you took 5 different loans during the past year, and you want to calculate their total sum.
+For example: you bought 15 game tickets during the past year, and you want to calculate their total cost.